TheMatrixHackers/.github/README.md

 # .github
 # The-Matrix-Hackers

 Welcome to The-Matrix-Hackers, a non-profit organization dedicated to solving humanity's most complex problems.
-Our mission is to advance understanding, foster innovation, and create solutions for global challenges, with a current focus on the P vs NP Problem.
+Our mission is to advance understanding, foster innovation, and create solutions for global challenges, with a current focus on the P vs NP Problem read more https://docs.google.com/document/d/1kfB41_GexKwJqzsFjOyNxNMLoQ2JImaFDyc-YNfPjn0/edit?usp=sharing .

 ## About Us